-After thousands of submissions, our judges have chosen the top 5 solutions in the fight against climate change.
-These finalists are in the running for the $200,000 USD grand prize and a chance to see their solution deployed.
+After thousands of submissions our judges have chosen the top 5 solutions in the fight against climate change.
+These were the finalists in the running for the $200,000 USD grand prize and the chance to see their solution deployed.

 Past winners’ stories

 “Without Call for Code I’m not quite sure what I would be doing now, but I could not imagine a more fulfilling and inspiring turn of events than when I chose to submit an idea.”